mtan516/MACD/README.md

 # MACD
-Repository for scripts utilized by the MIHL MACD taem
+Repository for scripts utilized by the MIHL MACD team